dalong0514/readnotes/20200201读书笔记/2020142Test-Driven-JavaScript-DevelopmentR00.md

 });
 ```

-4、afterEach: In Jasmine, to tear down a test, the afterEach() function is used:
+4 afterEach: In Jasmine, to tear down a test, the afterEach() function is used:

 ```js
 describe("EveryDay.ToDoList",function(){